 Serve the granita in little bowls with lime zest of basil for garnish.

 - You can skip the straining step to make this even easier.
-As long as the seeds weren’t large or hard, the granite will still have a great texture.
+As long as the seeds weren’t large or hard, the granita will still have a great texture.

 - If the watermelon is very sweet, you may not need to add as much sugar.
 Just taste the watermelon before you start and adjust the sugar accordingly.